aijaz/blog/content/posts/2015/09/2015-09-21-all-this-for-one-shot.markdown

-title: "All This For One Shot"
+title: All This For One Shot
 date: 2015-09-21 21:10
 comments: false
-description: "Fourteen days in India.
+description: Fourteen days in India.
 Traveling with a tripod.
 Used it for only one shot.
-Totally worth it."
+Totally worth it.
 Category: Photography
 Tags: HDR, Tripod